airatk/airatk/README.md

 #### **Work Experience**

-* **Full Stack Web Developer, at AGC (ГК Альфа)**
+* **Full Stack Web Developer, at AGC (ГК «Альфа»)**
   March 2021 — Now
-  `Python, Flask, AIOHTTP, Peewee ORM, JavaScript, TypeScript, Svelte, PostgreSQL, SQL Server, Nginx, Docker`
+  `Python, Flask, AIOHTTP, Peewee ORM, JavaScript, TypeScript, Svelte, PostgreSQL, SQL Server, Nginx, Docker; Java, CUBA`
   **Responsibilities:** Implementing both of frontend & backend of web applications from scratch, working on new features for the existing ones, as well as providing a code review for other web developers in a team.
+Also, supporting a legacy project — SSR web app on Java.

 ------